greenelab/phenoplier_manuscript/manuscript.md

 ## Discussion

-We have introduced a novel computational approach that can map TWASs into a representation learned from gene expression to infer cell type-specific features of complex phenotypes.
+We have introduced a novel computational approach that can map TWAS results into a representation learned from gene expression to infer cell type-specific features of complex phenotypes.
 Our key innovation is that we project association statistics through a representation and that representation is derived not strictly from measures of normal tissue but also cell types under a variety of stimuli and at various developmental stages.
 We found that this analysis using latent representations prioritized relevant associations, even when single gene-trait effects are not detected with standard methods.
-Projecting gene-trait and gene-drug associations into this common representation linked drug-disease treatment pairs more accurately than the single-gene method we derived this strategy from, and the findings were more interpretable for potential mechanisms of action.
+Projecting gene-trait and gene-drug associations into this common representation links drug-disease treatment pairs more accurately than the single-gene method we derived this strategy from; and the findings were more interpretable for potential mechanisms of action.
 Finally, we found that the analysis of associations through latent representations provided reasonable groupings of diseases and traits affected by the same transcriptional processes and highlighted disease-specific modules expressed in highly relevant tissues.